 Based on a review of the accident data and based on the anticipated traffic generation for the Eagle Ridge development, it is expected that the Alternative FEIS Plan will not have a significant impact on the accident rates on the area roadways.
+It should be noted that all of the traffic data compiled by Maser Consulting was collected prior to the pandemic, so the data reflect real-world operating conditions.

 Two new access driveways are proposed into the Site from North Castle Drive.
-A proposed school bus stop will be located in the townhouse development.
+The sight distances for both are adequate.
+The proposed school bus stop previously located on Route 22 will be relocated in the townhouse development.
 The Applicant will work with IBM to provide the Town with an easement over North Castle Drive, a private road owned by IBM, so that the public-school busses can access the Site.
+This approach has been utilized elsewhere in the Town over private roads to allow for school bus access.